 Golden Stars for the Golden State?
 How California Has Better Leave Laws Than Many European Countries

 How many times have we heard this line – “The US is the only developed country that does not offer any paid maternity leave.”
 It’s true, and it is infuriating, but it does omit one important factor.
 A few states have taken the responsibility on themselves and generally do provide protections for families.
-California mothers who work for companies with over twenty employees are entitled to up to seven months of maternity leave, with 70% wage replacement through public funds for fourteen of those weeks.
-California mothers who work for employers with 5 or more employees are entitled to 4 months of leave, with 70% wage replacement through public funds for fourteen of those weeks.
+California mothers who work for companies with over 5 employees are entitled to up to seven months of maternity leave, with 60-70% wage replacement through public funds for fourteen of those weeks.
 That's more than a lot of European countries, other than Scandinavian countries.
 Croatia has 6 months.
 The UK has 12 months.
 France has 3.3 months.
 The Netherlands has 2.8 months.
 Luxembourg and Austria have 1.9 months.
 So even within Europe there are mass differences between leave laws.
 So saying "Europe does it better" is not always accurate.
 California actual does better than many European countries, especially for dads.
 Dutch dads can only take 5 days.
 UK dads 1 to 2 weeks.
-Californian dads can take 12 weeks off, 8 weeks being paid at 70% through state funds, if they work for an employer with 20 or more employees.
+Californian dads can take 12 weeks off, 8 weeks being paid at 60-70% through state funds, if they work for an employer with 5 or more employees.
 There's almost no country providing dads with more than a week or two of paternity leave.
 Some countries let the parents figure out their own division of maternity and paternity leave, so the father could end up with more than 12 weeks.
 Still... there's almost 40 million people in California and there's no talk of all of these people getting European-style maternity leave and better paternity leave than European nations.

 Where's the golden stars for the golden state?